Remove adhesive residue: NSF-certified & solvent-free [2026]

 ✓ Perfect for:

-- Label and sticker residue on glass, plastic, metal
+- Label and sticker residues on glass, plastic, metal

-- Adhesive residues from adhesive tapes and protective films
+- Adhesive residues from tapes and protective films

 - Superglue accidents on sensitive surfaces